Fulla (doll): Comparison to Barbie

 Fulla and Barbie are about the same height.
-Differences between them include lifestyle and appearance.
+Differences between them include lifestyle, appearance, and influence by current cultures.
 Fulla's activities mostly include shopping, spending time with her friends, cooking, reading, and praying.
 Barbie dolls come in a wide range of hobbies and careers.
 According to the brand manager at NewBoy, there will be a doctor and a teacher Fulla in the future, as "these are two respected careers for women that we would like to encourage small girls to follow."

 Although they both have a wide range of clothes, furniture, jewelry, and other equipment, Fulla's outdoor clothes do not include swimwear or anything similarly revealing.
 Skirts are longer than knee-length, and Fulla's shoulders are always covered.
 Where Barbie dolls are made 'nude' beneath their clothes, Fulla's body has a vest and shorts painted on.
-Compared to Barbie's curves, thin legs and large breasts, Fulla has a smaller chest, is thinner and may be younger than Barbie.
+Compared to Barbie's curves, thin legs and large breasts, Fulla has a smaller chest, is thinner and maybe younger than Barbie.
 While the standard Barbie has blonde hair, blue eyes and fair skin, the standard Fulla has dark hair, brown eyes and olive skin.
-Despite this, they are both criticized "for presenting the same unrealistic idea of beauty... a certain image for women to conform to."
+Despite this, they are both criticized "for presenting the same unrealistic idea of beauty ... a certain image for women to conform to."
 Fulla was actually once described to be the physical antithesis of Mattel's Barbie.

 Fulla was designed to promote Muslim values and be a role model for Muslim girls worldwide, whereas Barbie is targeted to Americans.
 Fulla has no male companion whereas Barbie has Ken.

 Popularity

-Fulla is sold with a line of accessories, including umbrellas, watches, bicycles, corn flakes, cameras, CD players, inflatable chairs, and swimming pools.
+Fulla was sold with a line of accessories, including umbrellas, watches, bicycles, corn flakes, cameras, CD players, inflatable chairs, and swimming pools.
 She was designed to be unlike Barbie and to be the traditional Muslim woman whose life revolves around home and family.
 Some Muslim parents have claimed that if girls dress their dolls in headscarves, they will be more encouraged to wear a hijab themselves.
 Fulla has been praised as giving girls a Muslim role model.

-In many of the countries in which the doll is sold, Fulla is relatively expensive at about $10 for the standard doll.
+In many of the countries in which the doll was sold, Fulla was relatively expensive at about $10 for the standard doll.
 Because of this, NewBoy created a cheaper version of the doll called Fulla Style.

-In 2015 NewBoy came with a reboot version of the Fulla doll also known as Generation #5 that is sold from 2016–present day.
+In 2015 NewBoy came with a reboot version of the Fulla doll also known as Generation #5 that is sold from 2016 to present day.

-Fulla Magazine
+Fulla magazine

 NewBoy library is considered the electronic portal to access all educational materials such as "books and electronic magazines" related to NewBoy products like Fulla for example.

-Launched in Oct.
-2006, the monthly Fulla magazine is published in Arabic and is targeted at young females up to twelve years of age.
+Launched in October 2006, the monthly Fulla magazine is published in Arabic and is targeted at young girls up to twelve years of age.

-The 48-page magazine covers a number of topics, stories and activities.
+The 48-page magazine covers several topics, stories, and activities.
 Over 45,000 copies are distributed throughout the Persian Gulf region and the Levant.